 1. Labor and Human Resources

 The cost of labor in East Timor is layered.
-While the national minimum wage is low (approximately $115 per month), technically skilled labor is limited.
-A factory needs a workforce with a diverse range of skills.
+While the national minimum wage is low (approximately $115 per month), the technically skilled labor needed for a diverse factory workforce is limited.

-• Unskilled and Semi-Skilled Labor: This group will form the majority of the production line workforce.
+Unskilled and Semi-Skilled Labor: This group forms the majority of the production line workforce.
 Initial wages will be close to the national minimum, but budgeting for ongoing training is crucial to improve efficiency and quality.

 Based on J.v.G.’s experience with turnkey projects in similar markets, budgeting for a phased replacement of foreign experts with trained local staff is a sound long-term strategy.